ExpediaGroup/lodging-connectivity-nodejs-sdk/README.md

 ```

 ## Quick Start
 Once you have the SDK dependency installed, you can start using its capabilities.
-The SDK contains four different clients, each linked to a separate endpoint
+The SDK contains three different clients, each linked to a separate endpoint

 1. Supply Client
 2. Payment Client